laniepreston/Data-Wrangling-Final-Project/README.md

 # Data-Wrangling-Final-Project
-Lanie Preston &amp; Floor Kouwenberg Final Project Data Wrangling
+Lanie Preston &amp; Floor Kouwenberg

-How does the party divide of the United States Congress influence per capita dairy production between 1998 and 2018?

 ## Research Question
 Did the ratio of Republicans to Democrats in the United States Congress influence per capita dairy production between the years 1998-2018, given that Republicans more often receive lobbies from the dairy industry and send subsidies to the dairy industry, than Democrats 1 ?

-Data Sources
+## Data Sources
 We used the table of the party divisions from the United States Congress from Wikipedia’s page: https://en.wikipedia.org/wiki/Party_divisions_of_United_States_Congresses#Party_divisions_by_Congress To verify Wikipedia’s numbers, we cross-checked them against the official divisions listed on the government